 Loretta E. Lynch was appointed by President Barack Obama and on May 03, 2010, took the oath of office as United States Attorney for the Eastern District of New York from Chief United States District Judge Raymond J. Dearie.
 In that capacity, she is responsible for overseeing all federal and civil investigations and cases in Brooklyn, Queens, and Staten Island, as well as Nassau and Suffolk Counties on Long Island.
-She supervises a staff of approximately 170 attorneys and 150 support personnel.
+She supervises a staff of approximately 160 attorneys and 140 support personnel.
+Ms. Lynch is Chair of the Attorney General’s Advisory Committee.

 Before joining the U.S. Attorney’s office in 1990, Ms. Lynch practiced law as a litigation associate for a leading New York based firm.
 She began her career in the Eastern District prosecuting narcotics and violent crime cases.
 Ms. Lynch served as Chief of the Long Island Office from 1994 to 1998, after serving as the Deputy Chief of General Crimes and as Chief of Intake and Arraignments for the district.
 While in the Long Island office, she prosecuted white collar crime and public corruption cases, and was the lead prosecutor in a series of trials involving allegations of public corruption in the Long Island town of Brookhaven.
 Ms Lynch also served the district as Chief Assistant, where she was a member of the trial team in United States v.
 Volpe, et al., a five-week civil rights case involving the sexual assault by uniformed New York City police officers upon Haitian immigrant Abner Louima.